We’ve all been at that point.

 They even mention how many businesses have signed up in the last week.

-On their “Real Results” page, Basecamp displays a huge number of customer reviews; so much that you feel like the whole planet is using it: it surely triggers your FOMO.
+On its “Real Results” page, Basecamp displays a huge number of customer reviews.
+Seeing all of these reviews could make you feel like the whole planet is using it, and that’s exactly what they want: The end goal is to trigger your FOMO.